Living on the Road Doesn’t Have to Mean Van Life

 Toward the end of 2019, Jonathan got a remote role that made both of us location-flexible for the first time.
 (I had already been working from home for a few years.)
 We decided to travel more and began with small trips, including one week in Virginia Beach, followed by a two-week road trip through North Carolina, splitting time between Raleigh and Asheville.

 We loved exploring new cities, seeing friends we hadn’t seen in a while, going for impromptu hikes after work, and trying new restaurants… all while still keeping up with our normal day-to-day lives.
-In fact, we had so much fun with those couple of weeks on the road that, in 2020, we decided to take things further and spend the full year traveling.
+In fact, we had so much fun during those weeks on the road that, in 2020, we decided to take things up a notch and spend the full year traveling.

 Enter: The Travel Season